Priyanshu1011/ConsumeWise/README.md

   ```
   {
     "item_name": "Doritos Nacho Chips - Nacho Cheese Flavour",
+    "language": "The language in which you want the output to be",
     "item_brand": "Doritos",
     "item_ingredients": "Corn (77%), Edible Vegetable Oli (Palmolein), Seasoning (Milk Solids, Refined Wheat Flour, Iodised Salt, Flavour (Natural and Nature Identical Flavouring Substances), Cheese Powder, Tomato Powder, Spices & Condiments, Anticaking agent (551), Color (160c), Acidity Regulator (330)).
 As flavouring agent.
 Contains Onion and Garlic.",

     "item_description": "This is a Vegetarian product.
 About this item: BOLD FLAVOUR: Savory Nacho Cheese flavour that will ignite your senses.
 SELECT GOLDEN CORN: Made from select golden corn of the highest quality.
 EXTREME CRUNCH: A snack that you can not only taste but also hear.
 EDGY TRIANGULAR SHAPE: A nacho chip that's always on point.
 VERSATILE SNACK: Enjoy it by itself or with a salsa dip.
 SHELF LIFE: Best quality and flavour if consumed within 180 days.
 See more product details"